Home Knowledge Base Administrator Getting Started Administration - Overview (Sysadmin)

 2.1 Courses and Students

 This section contains tools for managing users, courses, organisational structure, and related settings across the site.
+Some of these are usually also open to school administrators, but what is enabled for whom differs between sites.

 ToolDescription